nmfs-ost/asar/README.md

 -   Results
 -   Projections
 -   Discussion
--   Acknowledgements
+-   Acknowledgments
 -   References
 -   Tables
 -   Figures

 Please leave an issue for any bugs or suggestions to improve the package during testing on the [Issues Page](https://github.com/Schiano-NOAA/ASAR/issues).
-Please remember that this package is currently in develope and we do not project to release version 1.0 until December 2024.
+Please remember that this package is currently in development and we do not project to release version 1.0 until December 2024.
 Thank you for helping us improve this package!

 ## Tips